Coastal Carolina vs. Appalachian State NCAA Football Odds, Plays and Insights | October 20, 2021

 Appalachian State Stats and Trends

-- This season, the Mountaineers won ATS in their only game as an underdog of 3.5 points or more.
+- In Appalachian State's six games this season, it has three wins against the spread.

+- The Mountaineers have been underdogs by 3.5 points or more once this year and covered the spread.

-- Appalachian State's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).
+- Appalachian State's games this season have gone over the total in three out of six opportunities (50%).

-- When Appalachian State scores more than 15.0 points, it is 3-2 against the spread and 4-1 overall.
+- Appalachian State is 3-2 against the spread and 4-1 overall in games when it scores more than 15 points.

-- In games that Appalachian State totals more than 281.8 yards, the team is 3-2 against the spread and 4-1 overall.
+- In games that Appalachian State churns out over 281.8 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Mountaineers have turned the ball over eight more times (10 total) than the Chanticleers have forced a turnover (2) this season.
+- This season the Mountaineers have turned the ball over 10 times, eight more than the Chanticleers' takeaways (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.